xieofxie/Cognitive-Services-Direct-Line-Speech-Client/README.md

    ```bash
    cd Cognitive-Services-Direct-Line-Speech-Client
    ```
-3. Launch Visual Studio 2017, then open the solution for the Direct Line Speech client: `DLSpeechClient.sln`.
+3. Launch Visual Studio 2017, then open the solution for the Direct Line Speech Client: `DLSpeechClient.sln`.
 The solution is in the root of the cloned repository.
 4. Run the executable.
 For example, for Release x64 build: `DLSpeechClient\bin\x64\Release\DLSpeechClient.exe`.
 5. When you first run the application, the **Setting** page will open.
 The first two fields are required (all others are optional):
     - Enter _Subscription key_.
 This is your Azure [Speech Services Key](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started)